Kansas gets OK to offer $1B-plus in breaks to mystery firm

 TOPEKA, Kan.
 (AP) — Kansas legislators signed off Wednesday on the state’s largest-ever taxpayer-funded incentives to attract thousands of new jobs even though most didn’t know the name of the company or what it plans to make.

+The incentives would exceed $1 billion.
 The measure also cuts corporate income tax rates.

 The Republican-controlled state Senate approved a bill, 31-9, that would create a new incentives program so the state Department of Commerce could offer a single company hundreds of millions of dollars in breaks once this year and once in 2023.
 The GOP-controlled House approved the measure Tuesday, so it goes to Democratic Gov. Laura Kelly.